 The Big Dam Bridge connects approximately 20 miles of scenic riverside trails in the cities of Little Rock and North Little Rock and assists in the connection of 70,000 acres of city, county, state and federal park land.
 More importantly, the Big Dam Bridge connects people by fostering a sense of community and provides a venue for community members to engage in community events.
 The Foundation has raised money for several projects through the Big Dam Bridge 100, including the Pitstop Pavilion, recently opened on the Little Rock side of the bridge.

 The Big Dam Bridge 100 is a place-builder.
 This ride promotes one of Arkansas most popular tourist attractions, has influenced the development of trails and other bridges and helps give central Arkansas a reputation as a cycling-friendly community.
-In addition, thousands of people visit the Little Rock area and enjoy our special brand of southern hospitality while experiencing 100 miles of beautiful scenery and friendly people.
+In addition, thousands of people visit the Little Rock / North Little Rock areas and enjoy our special brand of southern hospitality while experiencing 100+ miles of beautiful scenery and friendly people.